-My Best Teacher Was Cancer!
+My Best Friend Was Cancer!

-I can remember how I felt going to my gynecologist appointment to get the results of the biopsy.
+I can remember how I felt going to my gynecologist appointment to hear get the results of the biopsy.
 My heart was pounding, I had to force myself to breathe and I had to pinch myself only to realize I was living my worst nightmare.
 This time it was for real.

 I can still see the sun-rays shining through the curtains as I sat across from my doctor.
-I can still remember the smell of the nice comfortable leather chairs and the soft wooden desk, mixed with the pungent smell of disinfecting products in the adjacent room.
+I can still remember the smell of the nice comfortable leather chairs and the soft wooden desk, mixed with the pungent smell of disinfectant products in the adjacent room.
 It is imprinted in my mind forever.
 And her voice telling me: “You have 2 tumors in your right breast and they are unfortunately malignant.”

 The verdict still hadn’t registered in my brain and I still couldn’t grasp what she was telling me.
-This was going too quickly!
+This was all going too quickly!
 I needed time to think and feel what my body was telling me.
 We planned a second meeting and I left.

 My knees were shaking.
 My voice was trembling.
 My heart was aching.
 My thoughts were spinning.
 A bomb had just struck me!

 Do you know someone who has had to face a life-threatening disease?
 Do you know someone who went through cancer?
 Have you had to face this challenge?
-If yes, then you know the emotions and the questions that are awaken after such a diagnosis: Am I going to die?
+If yes, then you know the emotions and the questions that awakened after such a diagnosis: Am I going to die?
 Why me?
 Whom can I trust?
 Who can I talk to?
 What impact will the treatments have on my body, my life?

-I used to be a successful engineer and manager, climbing the management ladder, I was overworked and wearing several hats every day: manager, mum, wife, household organizer.
+I used to be a successful engineer and manager, climbing the management ladder, I was overworked and wore several hats every day: manager, mum, wife, household organizer.
 My goal: being a super woman and having everything perfect!

 Every day was a challenge; there was no place for spontaneity, for creativity.
 I was always planning the future forgetting the present moment.